iviviano/Algorithms/Grading/HW5.md

 Honor Code: yes

 Environment notes:
 - A couple of your tests are not quite right.
-For your
+For your "symbol in an empty environment" and "Symbol not present" tests, you forgot to call `env-lookup` on the environment and symbol.
+This still rai

 Parsing notes:
 -